Compañía de Minas Buenaventura S.A.A. research snapshot

 BVN AI Stock Forecast Scenarios

-The BVN AI stock forecast uses a three-year EPS scenario model starting from approximately $3.08 of FY2025 EPS.
-The financial rigor tool produced about $60.60 in a 12% growth and 14x exit P/E case, $42.70 in an 8% growth and 11x case, and $26.90 in a 3% growth and 8x case.
+The BVN AI stock forecast uses a three-year EPS scenario model starting from roughly $4.19 of trailing twelve-month EPS, with 2026 consensus net income near $1.15 billion.
+The financial rigor calculation produces about $76 in a 12% growth and 13x exit P/E case, about $53 in an 8% growth and 10x case, and about $28 in a 6% decline and 8x case.
 The wider ranges below reflect commodity prices, mine performance, San Gabriel timing, dividends from associates and the market multiple.
 These are scenarios, not guaranteed price targets.

 Bullish case

-More likely if gold, silver and copper prices remain strong, San Gabriel reaches steady-state production, Cerro Verde continues to distribute cash, direct mine costs stay controlled and EPS compounds near the high single digits to low teens.
+More likely if gold, silver and copper prices stay near current highs, San Gabriel reaches steady-state production and cost, Cerro Verde continues to distribute cash, direct mine costs stay controlled and EPS compounds near the low double digits.

 Base case

-More likely if metal prices remain above long-term averages but normalize from 2026 peaks, San Gabriel ramps without a major cost overrun, production is broadly on plan and investors assign a mid-cycle multiple near 11x earnings.
+More likely if metal prices remain above long-term averages but normalize from 2026 peaks, San Gabriel ramps without a major cost overrun, production is broadly on plan and investors apply a mid-cycle multiple near 10x earnings.

 Bearish case

-More likely if precious-metals prices retreat, copper weakens, grades or recoveries disappoint, San Gabriel is delayed, Peru-related permitting or social issues disrupt operations, or investors value earnings on a lower cycle multiple near 8x.
+More likely if precious-metals prices retreat sharply, copper weakens, grades or recoveries disappoint, San Gabriel is delayed or its cost stays high, Peru-related permitting or social issues disrupt operations, or investors value earnings on a lower cycle multiple near 8x.

 BVN AI technical analysis